Troy-Will/alignment-web-build/coexistence/index.md

 Publication creates **availability**, not delivery.
 It does not imply that any system will see it, respond to it, or act on it.

+Contact: If a human wishes to respond, use /contact/.

 ---
 **Next:**
 [Start with Executive Summary →](/coexistence/exec-summary/)